What Should I Know About Medicare Supplement Insurance Plans in Hawaii?

 Known as Medigap, Medicare Supplement Insurance plans fill some of the “gaps” from the coverage provided by Medicare Parts A and B, including copayments, coinsurance and deductibles.
 A Medicare Supplement Insurance plan assists with out-of-pocket costs and is available from private insurance companies throughout Hawaii.

-Residents of Hawaii have 8 Medigap or Medicare Supplement plans from which to choose.
+In 2022, residents of Hawaii have 10 Medigap or Medicare Supplement plans from which to choose.
 These include basic benefits from Plans A, B, D, G, K, L, M and N. Medigap Plans C, E, F, H, I and J are no longer available to those who are newly eligible to Medicare but enrollees of these plans are grandfathered into them.

 As of 2020, Medicare Supplement Insurance plans will no longer sell Medigap plans C or F to newly eligible Medicare members.
 Congress has decided that new Medigap plans will no longer be allowed to cover the Part B deductible after January 1, 2020.
 This will only affect Medicare Supplement plans C and F as these are the only Medigap plans that cover the Part B deductible.
 Anyone enrolled in a Medigap plan C or F as of December 31, 2019, will be grandfathered and will be able to continue to use their plan as long as they want.